Pianochicken/Smart_Contract_Beverage/README.md

 ## Smart Contract Beverage

-　　This is a simple smart contract to present the process of selling beverage.
+　　This is a simple smart contract to present the process of opening new store, assign store owner, selling beverage and withdraw the profit.
 As a contract owner, you can assign an account as a new store owner and set the amount of beverages(In this case, Coffee, Latte and Bubble tea).
 As a store owner, you can supplement the beverages and withdraw the profit.
 As a buyer, you can pay the Ether for these beverages.
 In this example, we will display how to deploy and interact with the smart contract on Rosten Test Network by Online IDE [Remix](http://remix.ethereum.org/) and Blockchain Wallet [MetaMask](https://metamask.io/).

 ### Follow Steps